IRS.com no está afiliada a ningún organismo público.

 2025 and 2026 Work From Home Tax Deductions

-How Do Work From Home Tax Deductions Work?
+The Work From Home Tax Deduction

-There are many expenses associated with home ownership, so it’s nice to know that there are tax breaks to help ease the financial burden.
+There are many expenses associated with homeownership, so it’s nice to know that there are tax breaks to help ease the financial burden.
 The Home Office Tax Deduction is designed for individuals who use a portion of their home for business activities.

 As long as you meet the IRS’s requirements, the home office deduction allows you to deduct certain expenses that the average homeowner cannot.